 Interregional cooperation projects are selected through regular calls for proposals.
-These calls can be open to proposals addressing the full thematic scope of the programme.
-The programme authorities may also open targeted calls for proposals focusing on certain thematic areas, subject to the approval of the Monitoring Committee.
+These calls can be open to proposals addressing the full scope of the programme.
+The programme authorities may also open targeted calls for proposals focusing on certain topics, subject to the approval of the Monitoring Committee.
 Terms of reference for such calls may take into account developments and results of previous calls, policy trends and other new circumstances, as well as possible guidance by the policy learning platform.

-Applicants will be asked to specify which thematic area, in terms of specific objectives, of the Interreg Europe programme (as presented in chapter 1.2.6) is the main thematic focus of their project.
+Applicants will be asked to specify which thematic area of the Interreg Europe programme (as presented in chapter 1.2.6) is the main focus of their project.
 Projects having cross-cutting synergies among different thematic fields are also welcome as long as the main issue they address remains clear.